-Every parent has a legal duty to support their dependent children to the extent that they can.
-A parent can be the birth mother or father, an adoptive parent, or sometimes a step-parent.
+Every parent has a legal duty to support their dependent children.
+This includes parents who are separated, divorced, or who have never lived together.
+A parent can be the birth mother or father, an adoptive parent, or sometimes a stepparent.

 A biological father has a legal duty to support his child financially.
 This is true even if he was never married to, lived with, or had an ongoing relationship with his child’s mother.
 If a man denies that he is the biological father, a court can give him a chance to have a blood or DNA test to find out.
 If he refuses, a court may assume that he is the biological father.

 The Child Support Guidelines have a Child Support Table for each province and territory.
-The Table shows the monthly amounts of support to be paid, based on the “gross income” of the payor parent and the number of children the support is for.
+The Table shows the monthly amounts of support to be paid, based on the “gross income” of the payor parent and the number of children being supported.
 Gross income means before taxes and most other deductions.
 It is usually the amount on line 150 of the parent’s income tax return.

 In simple cases, the Table determines how much money will be paid.
 In more complicated cases, the Table is used as the starting point for deciding the amount of support.